-With all the hype about drug abuse and what the government is doing to curb the traffic of illegal drugs, it is ironic that the biggest drug abuse crisis in America involves substances that can be legally purchased at any mini mart or convenience store.
-Alcohol is the most used and abused drug in the country, with an estimated 30 percent of adults having abused alcohol or even suffered from alcoholism at some time in their lives.
+With all the hype about drug abuse and what the government is doing to curb the traffic of illegal drugs.
+It is ironic that the biggest drug abuse crisis in America involves substances.
+That can legally buy at any mini mart or convenience store.
+Alcohol is the most used and abused drug in the country.
+With an estimated 30 percent of adults having abused alcohol.
+Even suffered from alcoholism at some time in their lives.

-Anyone of legal age can purchase and drink alcohol without running afoul of the law.
-Drinking only becomes a legal issue when people in road accidents are found to be driving under the influence of this drug.
-The more dismal fact about this overlooked epidemic is that only a few people have received any kind of treatment.
+Anyone of legal age can buy and drink alcohol without running afoul of the law.
+Drinking only becomes a legal issue.
+When people in road accidents found to driving under the influence of this drug.
+The more dismal fact about this over looked epidemic is that only a few people have received any kind of treatment.

 Should alcoholism be dealt with as a disease?

 The good news is that treatment is available for alcohol use disorder.
-This condition is not what describes people who just have too much fun with drunken friends but is actually a brain disease characterized by not being able to control how much one drinks.
-This becomes a problem when the person has difficulties managing his or her emotions even when not intoxicated.
+This condition is not what describes people who just have too much fun with drunken friends.
+But actually a brain disease characterized by not being able to control how much one drinks.
+This becomes a problem when the person has difficult managing his or her emotions even when not intoxicated.

-Many of the approaches employed in helping people kick the drinking habit are focused on behavior modification through counseling, taking charge of one’s own life, developing willpower, and other types of psychological intervention.
-These methods are regarded as inadequate because use of alcohol causes changes in the person’s brain that make it physiologically difficult to just quit.
-The hard and fast fact is that the chemical disorder in one’s brain that results in uncontrollable craving for alcohol drinks can only be treated with a chemical strategy.
+Many of the approaches employed in helping people kick the drinking habit focused on behavior modification.
+Through counseling, taking charge of one’s own life, developing willpower, and other types of psychological intervention.
+These methods regarded as inadequate because use of alcohol causes changes in the persons brain that make it physiologically difficult to just quit.
+The hard and fast fact is that the chemical disorder in one’s brain.
+That results in uncontrollable craving for alcohol drinks can only treated with a chemical strategy.

 How is this disease best treated?